-The RJP is dedicated to ending the school-to-prison pipeline that is perpetuated by zero-tolerance policies and exclusionary discipline practices such as suspensions, expulsions, and the use of police in schools.
+The Restorative Justice Partnership is dedicated to ending the school-to-prison pipeline that is perpetuated by zero-tolerance policies and exclusionary discipline practices such as suspensions, expulsions, and the use of police in schools.
 These ineffective practices, which disengage students and can lead to imprisonment or dropping out, impact youth of color far more than their white peers.

-By involving stakeholders at every level—students, families, educators, administrators, and the district—this Partnership hopes to support the implementation of restorative justice practices in schools nationwide.
+By involving stakeholders at every level—students, families, educators, administrators, and school districts—this Partnership hopes to support the implementation of restorative justice practices in schools nationwide.
 This collaborative model ensures sustainability of restorative justice practices, which build community and teach conflict-resolution and social-emotional skills to both students and adults.